Last Updated on March 6, 2026

 A debenture is a long-term debt instrument that companies or governments use to raise money from the public.
-This financial instrument acts like a loan agreement where the public borrows an amount while promising to pay interest and retire the principal amount after a period of time.
+This financial instrument acts like a loan agreement where the public borrows an amount while promising to pay interest and repay the principal amount after a period of time.
 During liquidation, these securities differ from the stocks in that they do not confer ownership in the issuing company, but such owners enjoy preference rights over stockholders.

-Section 2(30) of the Companies Act 2013 provides that debenture includes “debenture stock, bonds or any other instrument of a company evidencing a debt, whether constituting a charge on the assets of the company or not”.
+Section 2(30) of the Companies Act 2013 provides that a debenture includes “debenture stock, bonds or any other instrument of a company evidencing a debt, whether constituting a charge on the assets of the company or not”.

-Typically, debentures would be known as unsecured debts simply because they are secured on any physical assets and thus rely only on the ability of the issuer to pay his commitments.
+Typically, debentures would be known as unsecured debts simply because they are secured on any physical assets and thus rely only on the ability of the issuer to pay their commitments.
 While other debentures may actually be secured on some particular asset as a form of security, debentures can be otherwise classified as convertible debentures, which may be later traded for equity shares, compared to non-convertible debentures, classified solely as debt securities.

 The reason is its great flexibility and low level of risks; therefore, it attracts the interest of both issuers and investors.
 A corporation raises the needed cash without having to sell a portion of its ownership; the investor enjoys regular income and some tax benefits.
 This is the last one, as debenture financing is corporate finance that taps the most out of equity and secures loans.
-However, as is with any investment, debenture investing involves risks, in particular, the risk of a default, which is why, before making an investment, a thorough analysis of the issuer’s financial health is needed.
+However, as with any investment, debenture investing involves risks, in particular, the risk of default, which is why, before making an investment, a thorough analysis of the issuer’s financial health is needed.

 Some important features of debentures include: